ars3niy/tdlib-purple/README.md

 make
 ```

-## Installation

-Copy the .so to libpurple plugins directory.
+To install, copy the .so to libpurple plugins directory, or run `make install`.

-It's good to have telegram-purple installed as well since its icon is used at the moment.

 ## Regression test